GeorgiKostov/DisclosureArchive/memory/project-disclosurearchive.md

 - Public Map/filter simplification: distance labels and connector lines were removed again; military/nuclear overlays now use distinct icon sprites instead of circles, and the public search date filter groups by decade buckets instead of single years.
 - Public navigation polish: the top `Search` tab is now labeled `Records`, the Map overlay panel trigger is `Points of interest`, and zoom control buttons have fixed circular sizing on mobile.
 - Public preview-link update: image previews in highlighted records and result cards now open the government/source document URL when available, instead of leaving highlight images unclickable or preferring the preview asset first.
+- Public support-link update: `src/ufo_indexer/export_site.py` now renders a blue site-styled Ko-fi `Support` button with a coffee icon in the top header, linking to `https://ko-fi.com/P5P51ZLPBN`; it sits left of the nav on desktop and above the nav on mobile.
+The generated `public_site/index.html` was regenerated and verified with browser/headless screenshots.
+- Source-summary cleanup update: `src/ufo_indexer/summary.py` now applies stricter OCR sentence gating and display-only typo cleanup before OCR-derived sentences can appear in public/local detailed summary sections.
+The raw OCR cache and indexed text are not rewritten.
+- Security-header deployment update: GitHub Pages serves the site but does not emit custom HTTP security headers from `_headers`. `scripts/check_public_security_headers.ps1` now verifies live headers, and `scripts/publish_cloudflare_pages.ps1` can deploy `public_site/` to Cloudflare Pages where `_headers` is applied.
+- Public highlights release-group update: highlight cards now show full curated summaries by default, with no `Read more` / `Show less` controls.
+The current highlight set is wrapped under `RELEASE 1` and shows `Published May 8, 2026`; the generated markup already has an accessible release toggle so future releases can become independently collapsible.
+- Public Records description update: Records cards now render `doc.description` first, so the visible card body uses the full government/source metadata description instead of the locally generated quick summary that had been truncated with `...`.
+The `Summary` button remains the path to generated quick summary, anomaly-focused excerpts, detailed contents, and references.
+- Public Highlight title-link update: Highlight card titles are now clickable buttons with the same `data-feature-doc` behavior as `View record`, so title clicks open the corresponding Records search result and expanded record card.
+- Public social-preview update: the static exporter now generates a branded 1200x630 `social-card.png` and uses `https://disclosurearchive.org/social-card.png` for Open Graph and Twitter preview images, avoiding a random archive photo as the default shared-link image.
+- Public Orbs highlight update: the first Highlight now displays as `Orbs Launching Orbs` instead of the generic `Western US Event` title, while retaining the underlying `Western US Event` document and click-through behavior.
+The card summary identifies the source as Western US Event slides page 1 and describes the USPER1-USPER6 multi-team orange/red orb account as source text, not a conclusion.
+- Public footer update-stamp update: the generated static footer now includes a small `Last updated` timestamp derived from the export `generated_at` value and rendered in UTC, so visitors can see when the page was last rebuilt.
+- Release workflow documentation update: `docs/RELEASE_WORKFLOW.md` is now the canonical next-release runbook.
+It covers staging raw releases and manifests, indexing, OCR/classification/status/retries, search evals, local UI review, public summaries/tags/highlights, release grouping, media previews, static export validation, GitHub Pages/Cloudflare publishing, transfer handoff, and final release checks. `README.md` and `docs/ARCHITECTURE.md` link to it.
+- README cleanup update: `README.md` is now a concise repo entry point instead of a long procedural manual.
+It links to `docs/RELEASE_WORKFLOW.md`, `docs/ARCHITECTURE.md`, `docs/SEARCH_EXPLAINED.md`, and `README_WINDOWS_IMPORT.txt`, and keeps only the most-used setup, index, OCR, search, UI, static export, publish, transfer, and next-release commands.
+- Repo path-scrub update: tracked docs, reports, helper scripts, and generated static-site metadata now use generic path/repository placeholders instead of personal local paths or account-specific repository URLs.

 1. Review the 35 OCR status candidates and separate true image/photo-only pages from OCR failures.
 2. Add more curated retrieval eval queries before tuning hybrid scoring or adding reranking.